About Paget’s disease of the nipple

 Modifying certain lifestyle factors, such as reducing alcohol intake and regular exercise, may reduce your risk of developing certain types of cancer, including breast cancer.
 However, these factors remain controversial.

 Screening is also used to help detect breast cancer early.
-The NHS Breast Screening Programme provides free breast screening every three years for all women in the UK who are 47 years of age or over.
+The NHS Breast Screening Programme provides free breast screening every 3 years for all women in the UK who are 47 years of age or over.

 Read more about preventing breast cancer.